vitormhenrique/OctoPrint-Enclosure/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Additional context**
-Add screenshots of you setting screen, so I know how to re create the data.
+Add screenshots of your settings screen, so I know how to recreate the data.
 Also enable the debug information under the advanced section of the plugin, reproduce the issue and attach the [octoprint log](https://discourse.octoprint.org/t/where-can-i-find-octoprints-and-octopis-log-files/299) here.